A hand holding three dollar bills, and a shield with a question mark behind it.

 Bandwidth throttling is a somewhat obscure practice where an ISP slows down your internet speed during peak hours, especially if you’re streaming, gaming, or doing other high-intensity activities.
 For an ISP, it’s a way to provide internet services to more users without investing in expanding the infrastructure.

 But when your connection is encrypted by a VPN, bandwidth throttling becomes almost impossible.
-The ISP can’t see what you’re doing even by looking at your data stream.
-It can’t detect anything even by checking what you’re connecting to since it will only see the IP number of the VPN servers.
-And so you protect your bandwidth!
+The ISP can’t see what you’re doing even by looking at your data traffic or checking what you’re connecting to — it will only see the IP number of the VPN server.

 1. Enhance your gaming experience

 Online gaming has more to fear than just cheaters and ping.
-Distributed Denial of Service attacks may become a real issue when the stakes are high enough.
+Distributed Denial of Service (DDoS) attacks could become a real issue if the stakes are high enough.
 But to carry them out, the attacker must have your IP address.
-When you’re connected via VPN, however, that attack will hit the VPN server instead.
-You will need to simply reconnect, and you’ll avoid most of the effects.
+When you’re connected via a VPN, however, that attack will hit the VPN server instead.
+You will simply need to reconnect, and you’ll avoid most of the effects.

 A VPN will help you reach games even if the local firewall bars them.
-You see, if a bus operator or a local cafe restricts connecting to RuneCraft Classic on their firewall, they’re stopping any requests going to the game server’s IP.
+If a bus operator or a local cafe restricts connecting to RuneCraft Classic on their firewall, they’ll stop any requests to the game server’s IP.
 But when using a VPN, you connect to the VPN server first — something the firewall isn’t trained to stop!

-• If you travel, you’ll need the security provided on free Wi-Fi hotspots and the ability to cruise right past all sorts of censorship.
+• If you travel, you’ll need security when connecting to free Wi-Fi hotspots and the ability to cruise right past all sorts of censorship.
 Online price discrimination is also a big issue when it comes to planning trips;

 • If you’re a gamer, you may benefit from DDoS protection, avoiding bandwidth throttling and, in some rare cases, even improving your ping;

-• If you’re just using it day-to-day, the added privacy will help against ads while also aiding you with reaching any website you want, local firewalls be damned.
+• If you’re just using it day-to-day, the added privacy will help you avoid ads while also overcoming local firewalls to reach any website you want.

 What’s better is that modern VPNs are both effective and efficient:

-• Modern VPN protocols like Wireguard work fast and smoothly;
+• Modern VPN protocols like Wireguard work quickly and smoothly;

 • Industry-standard AES-256 encryption is practically unbreakable;